Data, Analytics & AI job market report cover, San Francisco-Oakland-Fremont, CA, 2026-06

 Entry-Level Candidates

-Next step: Build two portfolio proofs in the next month: one SQL/Python analytics project with a clean business recommendation, and one AI-assisted workflow or forecasting project that shows judgment rather than just notebook output.
+Next step: Build two tight case studies in the next month: one SQL/Python analysis that changes a business decision and one Power BI or notebook project that explains tradeoffs to nontechnical partners.[6][8]

 Mid-Career Candidates